allsi89/travelJournalBlog/README.md

  - comment on posts
  - notifications on own posts' comments
  - edit post
+ - post structure with location
+ - map travel locations -> inclusion of travel entry location

+ Database structures:

+ 1. Users database: collection of users where each user = {username, id, email} (To Add profile picture, brief description)
+ 2. Posts database(name: posts-db): collection of documents(docId = userId) where each user has a collection of posts (To add collection of comments for each post)

 Providers used:
 - Angular FireStore: database + storage for images